greenarmor/minerstat-linux/README.md

 npm install colors sleep pump request express sphp
 </pre>

+After the npm command you will get an error, but it's normal.
+The Setup is ready!

 # Start the client..
 ..on it's folder  (In this case: /home/user/minerstat-linux )
 <pre>